High Availability

 • pfsync for state table synchronization

-With this configuration in place nodes act as an “active/passive” cluster with the primary node working as the master node and the secondary node in a backup role, taking over as needed if the primary node fails.
+With this configuration in place nodes act as an “active/passive” cluster with the primary node working as the active node and the secondary node in a backup “hot standby” style role, taking over as needed if the primary node fails.

-One interface on each cluster node will be dedicated for synchronization tasks.
-This is typically referred to as the “Sync” interface, and it is used for configuration synchronization and pfsync state synchronization.
-Any available interface may be used.
+One interface on each cluster node is dedicated for synchronization tasks.
+This is typically referred to as the “Sync” interface, and it is used for configuration synchronization, pfsync state synchronization, and some other function-specific synchronization tasks.
+Any available interface may be used for this role, but the best practice is to use a dedicated interface directly connected between the two nodes.

-Some users incorrectly call this the “CARP” interface but that is very misleading.
+This should not be called a “CARP” interface as it is not involved with CARP.
 CARP heartbeats happen on each interface with a CARP VIP; CARP traffic and failover actions do not utilize the Sync interface.

-The most common High Availability cluster configuration includes only two nodes.
-It is possible to have more nodes in a cluster, but they do not provide a significant advantage.
+The only supported High Availability cluster configuration consists of exactly two nodes, which is also the most common configuration in practice.
+While it is possible to have more than two nodes in a cluster, additional nodes do not provide a significant advantage.
 Configurations with more than two nodes are not officially supported.

 See also